isaackramer/isaackramer/readme.md

 <h2>Currently</h2>

-- Fourth-year PhD student in Environmental Modeling at the Hebrew University of Jerusalem.
+- Fourth-year PhD student in Environmental Modeling at the Hebrew University of Jerusalem ([Yair Mau's Research Group](https://yairmau.com/)).
 - Communications Manager at [Hebrew University Center for Sustainability](https://sustainability.huji.ac.il/)
 - Teaching Assistant for Intro to Datascience and Physics courses.